By Tony Jaa, Dec 19, 2024

 Many of Tam Coc’s cyclists are amazed at the landscape when the view from the village road opens up for miles around them.
 Naturally, Tam Coc is the busiest place for bicycles and motorbikes sharing the road, but there is a large, beautiful area around nearby Thung Nham Bird Park, which sees very little traffic.

-Vietnam’s first ever national park, Cuc Phuong, provides a bit more of a challenge than the flatness of Tam Coc.
+Vietnam’s first-ever national park, Cuc Phuong, provides a bit more of a challenge than the flatness of Tam Coc.
 Hilly in parts but definitely manageable, Cuc Phuong boasts 40km of road that circles around the inside of the park, flanked by jungle on both sides with stops for checking out prehistoric caves and attractive segments of wetland throughout.

 Along with all the rest of the top things to do in Ninh Binh, avoiding the rainy season is your best bet.
-Locally rented bicycles in Tam Coc that are fine during the dry season can sometimes skid during the wet (that’s why they cost $1 a for a full-day rental).
+Locally rented bicycles in Tam Coc that are fine during the dry season can sometimes skid during the wet (that’s why they cost $1 for a full-day rental).
 More substantial bikes can be rented at the entrance to Cuc Phuong and much of the path is shaded, meaning that the small hills can be traversed during the summer with little sweaty backlash.

 Cycling in Ninh Binh